The Golf Courses Donald Trump Owns Around the World

 Trump International Golf Club

-The private club features a 30,000 square foot state-of-the-art Clubhouse which will be the largest of its kind in Dubai.
+The private club features a 30,000 square foot state-of-the-art Clubhouse is the largest of its kind in Dubai.

 Trump World Golf Club